mclaudt/ordersmatcher/README.md

 ## Features
 * Self-orders prevention (covered by unit-test also).
-* Only full match (price and quantity) is allowed for simplicity/
+* Only full match (price and quantity) is allowed for simplicity.
 * FIFO guarantees for the same price and quantity.
-* Negative stock accounts are allowed for simplicity.
+* Negative stock accounts are prevented (covered by unit-test also).
 * Implemented in Akka Actors to make parallelization of operations possible.
 * Features `become` and `stash` patterns from Akka Actors.
 * Debug level is on by default, to play with market evolution.